 IPM-appropriate pesticides include the following types:

 - Natural or non-synthetic pesticides: Botanical-based pesticides fall into this IPM group.
-Based on extracts from different types of plants, these natural insecticides include products such as neem oil, based on extracts from the neem tree, or pyrethrins extracted from special chrysanthemum blossoms.
+Derived from different types of plant extracts, these pesticides include products such as neem oil, which is based on neem tree extracts, and pyrethrins extracted from special chrysanthemum blossoms.
 Pesticides in this category may or may not be organic.
-They also require the same types of safety precautions as synthetic pesticides.
+Either way, they require the same types of safety precautions as synthetic pesticides.

-- Preventive pesticides: IPM incorporates traditional fungicides to help treat fungal disease and prevent it from spreading.
-The University of California Statewide Integrated Pest Management Program recommends clorothalonil-based products, such as GardenTech® Daconil® Fungicide, to protect healthy plants and prevent botrytis blight and black spot in roses.1 Corry's Slug & Snail Killer, in the form of bait pellets, can be used as a preventative treatment for plant damage caused by slugs and snails.
+- Preventative pesticides: IPM incorporates traditional fungicides to help prevent and treat fungal disease and control its spread.
+This group includes products such Daconil Fungicide to protect healthy plants and prevent botrytis blight and black spot in roses.1 Bait pellets such as Corry's Slug & Snail Killer can also be used to prevent plant damage caused by slugs and snails.

-By establishing a personalized Integrated Pest Management program for your garden, you can take action — with the right controls — when pests show up, and then rest easy.
-With IPM principles in mind and GardenTech® brands as your partners, you can build a healthy, harmonious garden.
+By establishing a personalized IPM program for your garden, you can take action when pests show up and rest easy knowing you've made the right choice.
+With IPM principles in mind and GardenTech brands as your partners, you can enjoy a healthy, harmonious garden.

 Always read product labels thoroughly and follow instructions carefully, including guidelines for pre-harvest intervals (PHI) on edible crops and frequency of applications.